• Study level

 Description

-This course presents the physical properties of different nanostructures such as quantum wells, 1D photonic crystals, carbon nanotubes or graphene.
-Electronic (structure and transport), vibrational and optical properties are discussed as well as radiation-matter interaction.
+This EU course presents the physical properties of various nanostructures such as quantum wells, 1D photonic crystals, carbon nanotubes and graphene.
+Electronic (structure and transport), vibrational and optical properties are covered, as well as radiation-matter interaction.

-The aim is to describe the elaboration of low dimensional materials, the associated electronic, photonic and phononic structures, to study the transport phenomena, the electron-photon and electron-phonon couplings, the excitons as well as the absorption, emission and diffusion of light.
+The aim is to describe the development of low-dimensional materials, the associated electronic, photonic and phononic structures, and to study transport phenomena, electron-photon and electron-phonon couplings, excitons, and the absorption, emission and scattering of light.

 Read more